Managing provisioned SIP/H.323 rooms

 By default, H.323 is disabled for endpoints provisioned by the API connector.
 However, if SIP Call control must be disabled, the H.323 Gatekeeper has to be enabled.

-- Enabled, not registered- The H.323 protocol is enabled on the endpoint for calling, but it is not registered to Zoom interop servers.
-The API connector provisions no H.323 gatekeeper settings.
+- Enabled, not registered- The H.323 protocol is enabled on the endpoint for calling.
+The API connector provisions empty H.323 gatekeeper settings intended to clear existing values.

 - Not supported by device model- If this option appears it is an option that is not supported by the endpoint